newtonry/tumblr-to-medium/README.md

 - Medium's import is not always 100% accurate, so it's additional work to groom the posts.
 - Original publish dates are not included in the imports.
 They may or may not be relevant to your content.

 Anyways, it will be nice to be on a more appropriate blogging platform now.
-Feel free to try running `convert_posts` yourself!
+Feel free to try running `convert_posts.py` yourself!